malindarathnayake/DigitalFoundations/docs/intro-course/hardware/cpu-basics.md

 Now that you understand CPU basics, you might want to explore:

 - [RAM Basics](ram-basics): How computer memory works with the CPU
+- [How Semiconductors are Made](semiconductor-manufacturing): The fascinating process of creating CPU chips
 - [Computer Hardware Overview](overview): The broader context of computer components
 - [Storage Technologies](/intro-course/storage/overview): How data is stored permanently